 If you are engaged in the development of repositories and their networks, we would be delighted to welcome you as a new member of COAR.
 The first General Assembly of COAR decided in March 2010 about the membership fees.
 COAR offers various forms of participation including single and group memberships as well as the opportunity to become a partner.

 - Blekinge Institute of TechnologyKarlskrona, Sweden

-- Canadian Association of Research Libraries (CARL)Ottawa, Ontario, Canada
+- Canadian Association of Research Libraries (CARL)Ottawa, ON, Canada

 The Canadian Association of Research Libraries is the leadership organization for the Canadian research library community.
 The Association’s members are 29 major academic research libraries across Canada with the Library and Archives Canada, the Canada Institute for Scientific and Technical Information (CISTI) and the Library of Parliament.
 CARL strives to enhance the capacity of member libraries in areas important to the research library community, such as scholarly communications and public policy.